DemonInTheCloset/scripts/README.md

 `$XDG_DATA_HOME/scripts` to preserve your changes, you will need to remove those manually.

-Look into `config` to see which files will be created by `make install` into the `$XDG_DATA_HOME/scripts` directory.
+Look into `data` to see which files will be created by `make install` into the `$XDG_DATA_HOME/scripts` directory.

 ## Documentation